StefanSchubert/JSF-Springboot-Blueprint/README.md

     * images
 * Page Templating

+## Usage

+* Use a Java17 SDK
+* Do a mvn package command otherwise you would get a runtime error.

 ## About me

 I wouldn't count myself as a frontend-engineer.
 I feel safer in backend areas, but from time to time I strive the frontend.